Witness for the Prosecution (1957)

 Sir Wilfrid: Kings, prime ministers, archbishops, even barristers have stood in the dock.

 [Miss Plimsoll discovers cigars hidden in Sir Wilfrid's cane]

 Sir Wilfrid: You could be jailed for that.
 You had no search warrant for my cane!

-Sir Wilfrid: [Leonard Vole has been acquitted] We've disposed of the gallows, but there's still that banana peel somewhere.
+Sir Wilfrid: We've disposed of the gallows, but there's still that banana peel somewhere.

 Christine Vole: It isn't even my letter paper!
 I write my letters on small, blue paper with my initials on it?